 - Mushrooms, liver and vitamin D: Low vitamin D status is related to depression and seasonal depression.
 The bummer is, this “sunshine vitamin” is not readily available to us this far north from approximately Labor Day to Memorial Day because the UV-B rays we need to make vitamin D in our skin does not penetrate our atmosphere.
 Vitamin D is also not abundant in our food system – double bummer!
 Mushrooms are a good option and, if you enjoy offal, grass-fed liver is another good option.
 You need to eat both of these foods frequently (i.e. several times per week each) to get your vitamin D needs met, though.
 For convenience and efficacy, this is one supplement I recommend to everyone who comes to see me for nutrition coaching.

 - Acts of kindness.
 This is a superfood for the soul: there is no single thing you can do to lift your mood that will work better than doing something nice for someone else.
 The COVID-19 pandemic has put a lot of distance between our loved ones and us.
 Take a moment and write down 3 things you can do for the people in your life that would bring a smile to their hearts.
 Write letters, make playlists, deliver soup…now go do them!

 Want to learn more?
-Join Jesse for a virtual class for a food-first approach to SAD prevention coming up November 19th at 7PM.
+Join Jesse for a virtual class for a food-first approach to SAD prevention.
 Learn more here.